paperswithcode/releasing-research-code/README.md

 - facilitate reproducibility
 - make it easier for others build upon research code

-We verified that repositories that score higher on the checklist also tend to have a higher number of GitHub stars.
-This was verified by analysing official NeurIPS 2019 repositories - more details in the [blog post](https://medium.com/paperswithcode/).
-We also provide the [data](notebooks/code_checklist-neurips2019.csv) and [notebook](notebooks/code_checklist-analysis.pdf) to reproduce this analysis from the post.

 The ML Code Completness Checklist consists of five items:

 1. **Specification of dependencies**